atharv-1201/atharv-1201/README.md

 # 💫 About Me:
-👋 Hi, I’m Atharv Sanjiv Dwivedi<br>👀 I’m interested in Computational Technology, Economics(Macro/Micro Economics) and Finance-related topics(the <bold>fintech</bold>industry,financial markets and personal finance)<br>🌱 I’m currently learning and working on multiple skills, be it Technical and Non-Technical Skills.
+👋 Hi, I’m Atharv Sanjiv Dwivedi<br>👀 I’m interested in Computational Technology, Economics(Macro/Micro Economics) and Finance-related topics(the Fin-Tech industry,financial markets and personal finance)<br>🌱 I’m currently learning and working on multiple skills, be it Technical and Non-Technical Skills.
 Currently, I am learning Full-Stack Web Development and building my interest in the fields of Gen-AI and Machine Learning.<br>📫 How to reach me: <br> Ping me on Linkedin: www.linkedin.com/in/atharv-dwivedi-01a292289 | <br>😄 Pronouns: He/His<br>⚡ Fun fact: I started my small-scale biz at 15, and sold it for 150k after 3 years.

 ## 🌐 Socials: